 Medical assistants can begin working in the healthcare field sooner than students who attend nursing programs at four-year universities.
 Many schools offer programs that can be completed in as little as 12 months.

 There is no additional waiting to complete residency because externships can be completed at the same time as the coursework.
 National certification may be required depending on the employer.
-Though most states do not require certifications, MTI College prepares medical assistant students for the CCMA certification exam.
+Though most states do not require certifications, Campus, formerly known as MTI College, prepares medical assistant students for the CCMA certification exam.
 The certification can help bolster a medical assistant’s job prospects.

 3. Limitless Career Paths

 Medical assistants graduate with the knowledge and experience needed to excel in the healthcare industry.
 They are trained in both clinical and administrative tasks that are critical to running an office or clinic.

 With a vast array of skills at their disposal, medical assistants can explore different areas of medicine and discover what they are passionate about.
 Medical assistants have the opportunity to specialize in a certain type of medicine, teach students who also want to become medical assistants or even be the office manager.

 4. Diverse On-the-Job Experiences